DJDanl/cpp-docs.pt-br/docs/parallel/amp/reference/extent-class.md

 ### <a name="parameters"></a>Parâmetros

 *_Dim0*<br/>
-O componente mais significativo da extensão lado a lado.
+O componente mais significativo da extensão do lado do ladrilho.
 *_Dim1*<br/>
-O componente next-para-mais significativo da extensão lado a lado.
+O componente mais significativo do ponto lado a lado.
 *_Dim2*<br/>
-O componente menos significativo da extensão agrupada.
+O componente menos significativo da extensão do lado do ladrilho.

 ## <a name="see-also"></a>Consulte também